mikuso/ocpp-rpc/README.md

 * resolves to the value returned by the remote handler.
 * rejects with an error.

-If the underlying connection is interrupted while waiting for a response, this method will reject.
+If the underlying connection is interrupted while waiting for a response, the `Promise` will reject with an `Error`.

 It's tempting to set `callTimeoutMs` to `Infinity` but this could be a mistake; If the remote handler never returns a response, the RPC communications will be blocked as soon as `callConcurrency` is exhausted (which is `1` by default).
 (While this is still an unlikely outcome when using this module for both client *and* server components - interoperability with real world systems can sometimes be unpredictable.)